MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgSiteContentType.md

     - `[Descriptions <IMicrosoftGraphDisplayNameLocalization[]>]`: Localized messages that explain what is needed for this column's value to be considered valid.
 User will be prompted with this message if validation fails.
       - `[DisplayName <String>]`: If present, the value of this field contains the displayName string that has been set for the language present in the languageTag field.
       - `[LanguageTag <String>]`: Provides the language culture-code and friendly name of the language that the displayName field has been provided in.
     - `[Formula <String>]`: The formula to validate column value.
-For examples, see Examples of common formulas in lists
+For examples, see Examples of common formulas in lists.

-DOCUMENTSET `<IMicrosoftGraphDocumentSet1>`: documentSet
+DOCUMENTSET <IMicrosoftGraphDocumentSet1>: documentSet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowedContentTypes <IMicrosoftGraphContentTypeInfo[]>]`: Content types allowed in document set.
     - `[Id <String>]`: The id of the content type.
     - `[Name <String>]`: The name of the content type.
   - `[DefaultContents <IMicrosoftGraphDocumentSetContent[]>]`: Default contents of document set.
     - `[ContentType <IMicrosoftGraphContentTypeInfo>]`: contentTypeInfo
-    - `[FileName <String>]`: Name of the file in resource folder that should be added as a default content or a template in the document set
+    - `[FileName <String>]`: Name of the file in resource folder that should be added as a default content or a template in the document set.
     - `[FolderName <String>]`: Folder name in which the file will be placed when a new document set is created in the library.
-  - `[PropagateWelcomePageChanges <Boolean?>]`: Indicates whether to add the name of the document set to each file name.
+  - `[PropagateWelcomePageChanges <Boolean?>]`: Specifies whether to push welcome page changes to inherited content types.
   - `[SharedColumns <IMicrosoftGraphColumnDefinition1[]>]`:
     - `[Id <String>]`:
     - `[Boolean <IMicrosoftGraphBooleanColumn>]`: booleanColumn